PrideInt/cancerous-cells-classifier/README.md

 We find that 93 patients were correctly identified to have a tumor that is malignant, 182 patients were correctly identified to have benign tumors, and a 96.49% effectiveness in classification.

+> 5 patients were incorrectly identified to have malignant tumors and 5 patients were incorrectly
+> identified to have benign tumors.

 ### Conclusion

 We can conclude that support vector machines are most accurate in predicting the cancerous nature of a patient's tumor in this data set.
+Logistic regression falls behind support vector machines, however, both are more accurate than naive Bayes predictions according to the confusion matrices.

 ## Scrambled data

 To test the algorithms in a less controlled manner, I scrambled data to see the results.
-Surprisingly, support vector machines and logistic regression algorithms provided more similar results as compared to naive bayes.
+Surprisingly, support vector machines and logistic regression algorithms provided more similar results to our previous results as compared to naive Bayes.

+Perhaps this is due to chance, however, in out of 10 trials, SVMs and logistic regression showed accuracy greater than naive Bayes.

 > ### Naive Bayes